elifesciences/elife-xpub/docs/incidents/2019-02-23-failed-export.md

 ## Description

-- MECA exports not being accepted by EJP
+- Article files not appearing in eJP

 ## Timeline